baccigalupi/CalOrders/Artifacts/README.md

 * Create a new end-to-end client-side web application using JavaScript, HTML5, CSS, and best practices for responsive design.
 * Create a hybrid mobile application that looks and feels like a native iOS, Android or Windows application.

 Unlike many competing open source JavaScript alternatives, Oracle JET has an excellent and complete [component](http://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html) library covering all aspects of user interface construction.
 In addition, it has a rich set of documentation and a complete and fully documented API.
-Oracle JET forms the basis for Oracle's own product lines and is therefore updated and enhanced on a regular basis.
+Oracle JET is actively used by Oracle in its own offerings and is therefore updated and enhanced on a regular basis.

 JET also covers the following critical areas of modern web user interface construction: